evtaccount/telegram-ogn-tracker/README.md

 - `/track_on` – enable tracking.
 - `/track_off` – disable tracking.
 - `/list` – show current tracked ids and state (with the Telegram name of the user who added each).
+- `/help` – show the list of available commands.

+After sending `/start`, the bot displays a keyboard with a **Commands** button that shows this list at any time.

 Tracking compares only the last six characters of each callsign.
 This means you can add IDs in their short form (e.g. `FE0E4A`) and they will match beacons with